 The function of Riving Knives for Table Saws

 If you’re a woodworker, you know that a table saw is an essential tool for making straight cuts.
-But what does a riving knife do on a table saw?
+But what does a riving knife do on a table saw and can you use a table saw without a riving knife?
 A riving knife is a blade that’s mounted behind the saw blade on most table saws.

 Its purpose is to prevent kickback by keeping the cut piece of wood from binding on the blade.
 It also helps to keep the kerf (the width of the cut) from closing up too much, which can cause the blade to bind.
 Most table saws come with a riving knife, but if yours didn’t or if you need to replace it, there are a few things to keep in mind.

 First, make sure that the riving knife you buy is compatible with your particular model of the table saw.
 Second, when installing it, be very careful – the blades on these knives are extremely sharp!

 If you’re a woodworker, then you know that one of the most important tools in your shop is the table saw.
 And if you’re going to be using a table saw, then you need to understand the difference between a riving knife and a splitter.
 A riving knife is a small piece of metal that fits into the throat of the saw and helps to keep the cut straight and true.

 It’s also helpful in preventing kickbacks.
 A splitter is a larger piece of metal that fits over the blade of the saw.
 It helps to keep the cut straight, but it also prevents kickback by deflecting any wood that might try to fly back at you.